St. Nicholas Church, Leipzig: Post-reunification

 More recently, the church has been struggling to find the funds for interior restorations which have been ongoing since 1968.

 Description

 Organ

-The church organ was built by Friedrich Ladegast in 1862 with four manuals and 83 stops.
-Its renovated from mechanical (tracker) action to pneumatic action in the early 20th century by Wilhem Sauer.
-2004 Eule Organbuilding (Bautzen) rebuilt the organ to mechanical key action, reconstructed losted stops and added a 5th manual.
-Now the organ has 103 stops, included the 83 Ladegast-stops.
-It is the largest organ in Saxony.
+The church organ was built by Friedrich Ladegast in 1862 with four manuals and 84 stops.
+During a renovation by Wilhelm Sauer in 1902–1903, the mechanical (tracker) action was replaced by a pneumatic action.
+In 2004, the company Eule Orgelbau restored the organ, reintroducing a tracker action and reconstructing lost stops.
+As of 2025, the instrument has 106 stops, and is the largest organ in Saxony.

 Today

 The current pastor for the church is Bernhard Stief.

 Nikolaikirche has a capacity of over 1,400 seats.